-Students participating in field work experience are required to comply with the criminal background check and specific clearance requirements of the University and each facility to which he /she is assigned.
-Prior to completion of twenty-one credits in the Master in Health Administration program, at which time students are eligible for placement in an internship, students shall undergo a criminal background check and program specific clearances at their own expense.
+Students participating in field work experience are required to comply with the criminal background check and specific clearance requirements of each facility to which he /she is assigned.
+Prior to beginning their fieldwork placement, students shall undergo a criminal background check and required clearances at their own expense.

-Information gained by the criminal background check and required clearances will be shared with the Facility as deemed necessary prior to clinical placement of students.
-The Facility shall determine whether the results of the criminal background check and pre-field work clearances meet Facility requirements.
-As participation in field work experience is a required part of the curriculum and a requirement for graduation, denial of participation by any Facility may result in delay of graduation or the inability to graduate from the program.
+The facility shall determine whether the results of the criminal background check and clearances meet facility requirements.
+As participation in field work experience is a required part of the curriculum and a requirement for graduation, denial of participation by any facility may result in delay of graduation or the inability to graduate from the program.

 Fieldwork includes administrative residency, internships, externships, clinical observation, directed studies and in some cases course projects.
-These clearances may result in additional fees to the student and generally include the following:
+These clearances may result in additional fees to the student and may include, but are not limited to, the following:

 - FBI fingerprinting;

 - State specific criminal background checks;

 - Child abuse clearances;

 - Two step TB testing;

 - Hepatitis B vaccination;

 - Flu vaccine:

+- Covid 19 Vaccine

-- History of immunizations and in some cases titer testing; - Drug screen panels; - Please note: Additional testing could be requested by an organization.
+- History of immunizations and in some cases titer testing;

+- Drug screen panels;

+- Please note: Additional testing could be requested by an organization.